JelindoGames/UnityVisualScriptingTutorials/Tutorials/5_NestingGraphs.md

 <img alt="img11.png" src="../Images/5/img11.png"/>

-Run the game and you should see 1225 in the console - the sum of all numbers from 0 to 50!
+Run the game and you should see 1225 in the console -- the sum of all numbers from 0 to 50!

 Finally, let's return to our original goal: summing all numbers from 0 to 100, and then 0 to 50, and then 0 to 30.
 Doing that is much less complicated now!

 <img alt="img12.png" src="../Images/5/img12.png"/>

 Run the game and see the results print one by one: 4950, 1225, and 435.

+## Conclusion

+Congratulations!
+You now know the basics of visual scripting in Unity!

+You should now be well-equipped to get started on projects of your own.

+Advanced tutorials for more niche features, such as representing custom classes as nodes, will likely be added in the future.

 ## References